inab/OEB_level2_data_migration/README.md

 # OEB_workflows_data_migration (BETA version)
 ## Description
 Application used by community managers to migrate results of a benchmarking workflow from [Virtual Research Environment](https://openebench.bsc.es/vre) to [OpenEBench](https://openebench.bsc.es) database.
-It takes the minimal datasets from the 'consolidated results' from the workflow, adds the rest of metadata to validate against the [Benchmarking Data Model](https://github.com/inab/benchmarking-data-model), and the required OEB keys, builds the neccesary TestActions, and finally pushes them to OpenEBench temporary database.
+It takes the minimal datasets from the 'consolidated results' from the workflow, adds the rest of metadata to validate against the [Benchmarking Data Model](https://github.com/inab/benchmarking-data-model), and the required OEB keys, builds the necessary TestActions, and finally pushes them to OpenEBench temporary database.

 ## Prerequisites for moving workflow results from VRE to OEB
 In order to use the migration tool, some requirements need to be fulfilled: